Client: Gillin Engineering and Construction Ltd

 Size: 41,992 m2 (452,000 ft2)

-J.L.
-Richards & Associates Limited (JLR) was tasked with replacing the mechanical and electrical systems serving 234 Laurier Avenue in Ottawa with systems which would meet requirements of the time for performance and energy efficiency.
+JLR was tasked with replacing the mechanical and electrical systems serving 234 Laurier Avenue in Ottawa with systems which would meet requirements of the time for performance and energy efficiency.
 The fully retrofitted building upgrade would provide future tenants with a building that met or exceeded current codes and standards with respect to HVAC, fire protection, plumbing, and electrical systems.

 At the outset of the project, a LEED Silver certification was targeted.
 The results of the third-party energy model review propelled the design into the LEED Gold certification range.
 The retrofit consisted of the complete replacement of the existing base building mechanical systems including: